hpcaitech/ColossalAI-Documentation/versioned_docs/version-v0.1.0/features/gradient_accumulation.md

 Gradient accumulation is a common way to enlarge your batch size for training.
 When training large-scale models, memory can easily become the bottleneck and the batch size can be very small, (e.g. 2), leading to unsatisfactory convergence.
-Gradient accumulation works by adding up the gradients calculated in multiple iterations, and only update the parameters in the last iteration.
+Gradient accumulation works by adding up the gradients calculated in multiple iterations, and only update the parameters in the preset iteration.

 ## Usage